Advertiser Disclosure

 • Credit mix

-Credit scores can often be misleading if you don’t have all of the information.
-This is because a “great score” in the 700s will not matter much for approvals if you have little to no credit history.
+Credit scores can be misleading if you lack all the necessary information.
+A “great” score in the 700s won’t matter much for approvals if you have little or no credit history.

 Payment History

 Your payment history is responsible for 35% of your overall score, making it the most important of all 5 factors.
 To receive a high credit score, you need to show a history of on-time payments month after month.
-If you have a history of late payments (especially those that have occurred recently), you’re unlikely to get approved for a card like the Chase Sapphire Preferred card.
+If you have a history of late payments (especially recently), you’re unlikely to get approved for a card like the Chase Sapphire Preferred card.

 Credit Utilization

-Making up 30% of your overall credit score, credit utilization is the percentage of available credit that you have currently borrowed.
-For example, if you have a credit card with a $2,000 limit and make $600 in charges, when the statement posts your credit utilization will be 30%.
+Making up 30% of your overall credit score, credit utilization is the percentage of your available credit you have borrowed.
+For example, if you have a credit card with a $2,000 limit and make $600 in charges, your credit utilization will be 30% when the statement posts.

-The lower you can keep your credit utilization, the better.
-If you’re constantly maxing out your credit cards each month (even if you’re paying off the balance in full), it will adversely impact your credit.
+The lower you keep your credit utilization, the better.
+It will hurt your credit if you constantly max out your credit cards each month (even if you’re paying off the balance in full).

 Hot Tip: One way to help keep your utilization low is to pay off all (or most) of your balance before your credit card’s billing statement posts.
-This is especially helpful if you’re just starting to build your credit and the card you’re using has a low credit limit.
+This is especially helpful if you’re starting to build your credit and your card has a low credit limit.

 Length of Credit History

-Your length of credit history, or your average age of accounts, means how long each account has been open and how long it’s been since the account’s most recent action.
+Your length of credit history, or the average age of your accounts, means how long each account has been open and how long it’s been since the account’s most recent action.
 This factor makes up 15% of your total credit score.
+The longer your credit history, the better it generally is for your credit score.

 Credit Mix

-Your credit mix makes up the final 10% of your credit score.
-While this category is generally the most confusing to people, data indicate that borrowers with a good mix of revolving credit and installment loans generally represent less risk for lenders.
+Your credit mix makes up 10% of your credit score.
+While this category is generally the most confusing, data indicate that borrowers with a good mix of revolving credit and installment loans generally represent less risk for lenders.

-In other words, if you have multiple forms of credit extended to you — say in the form of credit cards, car notes, student loans, or housing loans — you appear less risky to credit lenders.
+In other words, you appear less risky to credit lenders if you have multiple forms of credit extended to you — credit cards, car notes, student loans, or housing loans.

 Bottom Line: As you can see, just 3 factors make up 80% of your overall credit score.
-While it is true that opening a new credit card can negatively impact your overall age of accounts, the other factors can improve with a new account if you use it responsibly.
+While it is true that opening a new credit card can bring down the overall age of your accounts, a new account can actually improve the other factors — if you use it responsibly.
 Staying on top of the factors and knowing the various weights of each can help you identify areas where your score can improve.

-It is important to regularly check and stay on top of your credit score!
+It is essential to check and stay on top of your credit score regularly!
 Image Credit: Bruce Mars via Pexels

-In our opinion, if you’re considering applying for the Chase Sapphire Preferred card, you should consider waiting until your score is at least a 670 (or higher).
+If you’re considering applying for the Chase Sapphire Preferred card, wait until your score is at least 670.

-Keep in mind, though, that there is no real “minimum requirement” — and there’s certainly no score that will guarantee your approval either.
+Remember, though, that there is no actual minimum requirement — and there’s certainly no score that will guarantee approval, either.
 Applicants have been approved for the Chase Sapphire Preferred card with scores in the 600s and denied with scores in the 800s.

 That 3-digit number is just 1 factor Chase considers before approving you for a new card.
-So what else matters when banks are determining whether or not to approve you?
+So, what else matters when banks determine whether to approve you?

 Chase Sapphire Preferred® Card